xiongrxchn/IntelBri.github.io/index.md

 ## 1 Introduction

 Road potholes are a common nuisance experienced by vehicle drivers or commuters.
-In the United Kingdom, more than half a million potholes were reported in 2017, an increase of 44% on 2015 [1].
-The self-proclaimed pothole capital, Edmonton, Alberta, Canada reportedly spends $4.8 million on 450,000 potholes annually, as of 2015 [2].
-Serious road accidents can occur as a direct result from surface potholes, especially under high speed or low visibility conditions.
+In the United Kingdom, more than half a million potholes were reported in 2017, an increase of 44% in 2015 [1].
+The self-proclaimed pothole capital, Edmonton, Alberta, Canada, reportedly spends $4.8 million on 450,000 potholes annually, as of 2015 [2].
+Serious road accidents can occur due to surface potholes, especially under high speed or low visibility conditions.
 Every year India loses approximately 1,100 people to accidents caused by potholes [3].
-This project designs and implement a mobile Raspberry Pi system, which is called Patrolman, for road pothole inspection.
+This project designs and implements a mobile Raspberry Pi system called Patrolman for road pothole inspection.

 <div align="center"><img width="800"src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/background.png"/></div>